jakedeichert/create-app/packages/eslint-config-create-app/README.md

-# eslint-config
+# @jakedeichert/eslint-config-create-app

-My personal eslint config.
+An eslint config for `create-app`

 This includes rules for both ES2016 and React.